 The Committee uses a formal job evaluation methodology to evaluate both the internal and external equity of the NEOs' base salary levels.
 Internal equity is considered in order to ensure that NEOs are compensated at an appropriate level relative to other members of executive management, while external equity is a measure of how NEO compensation compares to compensation for comparable jobs at similar companies.
 The Committee, with the assistance of its outside consultant, intends to periodically review the Company's NEO positions to assess the relative size of each position, specifically evaluating scope of responsibilities, complexity of the role, and its impact on the success of the business.
 Once the jobs are valued independently, the next step is to compare them to determine relative relationships.
 The final step then relates the job evaluation data to market-based pay opportunities.
-In addition, the Company's retail peer group proxy data is reviewed annually as another method of evaluating the CEO's base salary competitiveness.
+In addition, the Company's retail peer group proxy data is reviewed annually as another method of evaluating the NEOs' base salary competitiveness.

-Based upon individual performance, in 2012 the continuing NEOs received merit increases to their base salaries from 2011.
-The CEO received an increase of 2.5% or \$26,800, while merit increases for the other continuing NEOs ranged from 4.8% to 9.1% or \$15,000 to \$25,000.
-Base salary represented 47% of the CEO's total compensation for 2012 (as reported in the Summary Compensation Table), and ranged from 68% to 75% for the four continuing NEOs.
+Based upon individual performance, in 2017 the continuing NEOs received merit increases to their base salaries from 2016.
+The CEO received an increase of 2.5% or \$30,322, while merit increases for the other continuing NEOs were 2.5%, ranging from \$8,500 to \$10,800.
+Base salary represented 44% of the CEO's total compensation for 2017 (as reported in the Summary Compensation Table), and ranged from 64% to 68% for the three continuing NEOs.